How to Get Help

 Although it may feel like grief will last forever, we do, in time, come to terms with the death of our loved one and move forward into a new life.
 We find tools to manage our grief and resources to bring us strength and healing.

-The Hospice Group’s team of trained professionals and volunteers offers compassionate care and support through individual and family counseling, support groups, educational workshops and complementary therapies.
+The Keystone Hospice team of trained professionals and volunteers offers compassionate care and support through individual and family counseling, support groups, educational workshops and complementary therapies.
 Our goal is to provide a safe, healing place to share your story, to learn how to cope with your grief, and to honor and remember your loved one.

-Considered to be a healthcare model for high-quality, compassionate care at the end of life, The Hospice Group has an interdisciplinary team of healthcare professionals who work with the patient and family to develop and implement a plan of care unique to the patient’s diagnosis and needs.
+Considered to be a healthcare model for high-quality, compassionate care at the end of life, Keystone Hospice has an interdisciplinary team of healthcare professionals who work with the patient and family to develop and implement a plan of care unique to the patient’s diagnosis and needs.
 In addition, a team of doctors, nurses, social workers and certified nursing assistants, provide all the medications, services and equipment related to the illness.
 Along with care for the patients, grief support counselors, chaplains and specially-trained volunteers provide needed support for family members as well.

 To talk with someone about services at Keystone Hospice or to make a referral, please contact 317.805.4711.